A Rational Critique of Ayn Rand’s Objectivism

 There’s no straight-forward answer to whether the mind is tabula rasa or not.

-Objectivism is correct to embrace empiricism, and it proposes a good theory for how concepts are constructed, but it doesn’t go far enough in completely rejecting foundationalist theories of knowledge.
-Everyone has assumptions because they are necessary in order to think, but Knowledge is ultimately not foundationalist.
+Objectivism is correct to embrace empiricism, and it proposes a good theory for how concepts are constructed.
+However, Objectivism proposes a foundationalist theory of knowledge, rather than a coherentist theory.
+Everyone has assumptions because they are necessary in order to think, but knowledge is ultimately not foundationalist.
 Knowledge is gained by Empiricism and structured according to Coherentism.
+Read More:

 Nothing is self-evident except the material of sensory perception. – “Philosophical Detection”, Philosophy: Who Needs It, 13